- Sci-fi comic about ancient things people find in melting icebergs

 Humans… hot blood, soft bodies.
 Old and young, small and big...
 She saw a lot and yet none of them was like the human she met the day she had fled from her Choice.
 She had him right there, in her arms, and then lost him.
 Forever.

 Love comes in many forms.
-Carnivorous, greedy, and cold blooded ones too.
-From a certain point of view this was it: the Siren loved Seder.
+Carnivorous, greedy, and cold-blooded ones too.
+From a certain point of view, that was it: the Siren loved Seder.

 “Are you unwell, captain?”
 Tyke, the ship surgeon, approached Seder at the deck.

 “No, I’m all right,” he sighed and turned around.
 “How’s the wounded?”